iszczesniak/cpp/memory/index.md

 If the return type is of a non-reference type, we say that a function returns the result by value.
-In the deep past (before C++ was standardized) that always entailed copying the result from one location on the stack to a temporary on the stack, and then usually to its final location, e.g., a variable.
+In the deep past (before C++ was standardized) that always entailed copying the result (i.e., the data local to the function) from one location on the stack to a temporary on the stack, and then to its final location, e.g., a variable.

-If the return type is of a reference type, we say that a function returns by reference.
+If the return type is of a reference type, we say that a function returns the results by reference.
 The reference should be bound to data that will exist when the function returns (i.e., the data should outlive the function).
 Containers (e.g., `std::vector`), for instance, return a reference to dynamically-allocated data in, for instance, `operator[]` or `front` functions.

 This example shows how to return results by value and by reference.
 Compile the example with the flag `-fno-elide-constructors`.